lovell/sharp/README.md

 	brew install homebrew/science/vips --with-webp --with-graphicsmagick

+A missing or incorrectly configured _Xcode Command Line Tools_ installation [can lead](https://github.com/lovell/sharp/issues/80) to a `library not found for -ljpeg` error.
+If so, please try:

+	xcode-select --install

 The _gettext_ dependency of _libvips_ [can lead](https://github.com/lovell/sharp/issues/9) to a `library not found for -lintl` error.
 If so, please try:

 	brew link gettext --force